Book In Review: Socialist Worker’s Home Inspection Guide by Ronald Marshall Lee, MSc, PhD, DBA

-Apart from getting different types of home insurance for your house, a home inspection is the foremost way for buyers to protect themselves from a wrong house purchase.
+According to Mr Ronald Marshall Lee (previous books include Malaysian Home Renovation 102 and The Idiot’s Guide To Winning Malaysia Property Auctions), apart from getting different types of home insurance for your house, a home inspection is the foremost way for buyers to protect themselves from a wrong house purchase.
 The last thing you want, after all, is paying for a house that’s infested with rodents or is a carbon monoxide time bomb waiting to happen.
-Note: if you haven’t done so already, please also read my other guide: 5 Reasons NOT to Sell Your Home FSBO
+This is similar to what Mr JL Chang has said in his book which I have also summarized earlier.

 The thing about home inspections is that, there is no ‘’one-inspection-fits-all” kind of inspection.
 A general inspection can only do so much, that when he finds something not quite right with one part of your unit, he would refer you to another, more specific type of home inspector to identify whatever specific issue you may have in your house.